Chocolatier Thorntons sees full-year hit on pre-Christmas sales slump

 Cash-strapped consumers have been shopping around to save money, shying away from big weekly shops and buying little and often in local convenience stores or online.

-"Short-term difficulties" at Thorntons' new, centralised warehouse compounded its woes, with lost and late sales at its UK commercial unit leading to missed promotional slots and reorders.
+"Short-term difficulties" at Thorntons' new, centralized warehouse compounded its woes, with lost and late sales at its UK commercial unit leading to missed promotional slots and reorders.

 Thorntons, which has already posted a drop in first-quarter sales due to subdued consumer sentiment since Easter, said the warehousing and distribution facility was now "working normally".